Skip to main content

 • analyses the likelihood and effect of an incident

-• explores ways to manage risks.
+• explores ways to manage risks or respond to incidents.

 There are many practical things your charity can do to mitigate risks and prevent incidents.

-• Use only authorised resources: Only allow approved applications (apps) on your charity’s computer and phones, and block access to inappropriate websites and downloads.
+• Use only authorised resources: Only allow approved applications on your charity’s computer and phones, and block access to inappropriate websites and downloads.

 • Use passwords effectively: